 Dealing with difficult people is a time and energy drain we’d all like to avoid.
 However, as a school board member, you often must deal with difficult people as part of your day-to-day responsibilities.
 Learn some effective strategies and practical ideas on how to communicate with and handle even the most difficult person.

-Advanced School Law - CBA 290 (3 units)
+CBA 290: Advanced School Law (3 credits) *

 The Advanced School Law course offers board members the opportunity to review specific laws and legal issues relating to school districts.
 The Revised School Code will be discussed in detail along with other school law topics such as tenure, student records, constitutional rights of students and church and state.